learn-co-curriculum/dsc-welchs-ttest-lab/README.md

         return p
 ```

-Now briefly test your function.
+Now briefly test your function; no need to write any code just run the cells below to ensure your function is operating properly.
+The output should match the commented values.

 ```python